simamatin/Winery/README.md

 ## Deployment

 Only the home page of the website is deployed in this repository.
 However, the entire project encompasses multiple pages.

+copyright

+© The Winer website is designed by the [Avada](https://avada.website/winery/).